tradle/bots/README.md

 ### Create a provider

-Let's create a provider called Get-a-Loan, with handle `loans` (url path: `/loans`), and one mortgage product.
+Let's create a provider called Silly, with handle `silly` (url path: `/silly`), and one mortgage product.

 ```sh
 # attach to the tradle-server container